tumagonx/nwjs_docs_old/How-to-package-and-distribute-your-apps.md

 * **node_modules** - any Node modules you want to deploy with your application
 * **plugins** - NPAPI plugin files

+You don't need to ship the `nwsnapshot` file in the downloaded zip.

 ## Make a package

 _Since our package system is similar to [LÖVE](https://love2d.org), following guides are modified from its [Wiki](https://love2d.org/wiki/Game_Distribution)._